14 garden planter ideas to instantly update your outdoor space with scent and colour

 When it comes to style, choosing containers which suit your surroundings is key.
 A modern garden design will benefit from smooth geometric shapes in neutral colours, whilst more cottage styles will favour terracotta, wood or stone.

-Some products such as elho vivo next pots available at Amazon, come on invisible wheels and have an integrated water reservoir to make garden planters even more low maintenance.
+Some products such as Elho vivo next pots available at Amazon, come on invisible wheels and have an integrated water reservoir to make your garden planter ideas even more low maintenance.

 A landscaper and gardening expert with over 25 years of experience in the industry.
-Currently she works for MyJobQuote as their resident expert on all things gardening.
+Currently Fiona works for MyJobQuote as their resident expert on all things gardening.

 “By bringing your walls to life with pots of pretty plants, you can take a boring and dull small space, and turn it into a thriving and lively oasis," says Patty Willems, plant expert at Elho.